wp-plugins/post-index/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Please define your custom fields and custom titles in the settings page
 1. Place `<!--post-index-->` in your page or post to display the index

 == Changelog ==